Relive all of the amazing space events from 2018!

 OSIRIS-REx on approach to Asteroid Bennu - October

-Sometime in October, OSIRIS-REx will complete a series of manuevers meant to bring it close in to Bennu, so that the spacecraft can begin its mapping survey of the asteroid's surface.
+Sometime in October, OSIRIS-REx will complete a series of maneuvers meant to bring it close in to asteroid Bennu, so the spacecraft can begin its mapping survey of the asteroid's surface.

 OSIRIS-REx maps Bennu with its instruments.
 Credit: NASA/Goddard/University of Arizona